3x0t1k/3x0t1k.github.io/_posts/2026-08-12-llmnr-nbtns-poisoning.md

 - LDAP signing not enforced on DC
 - LDAP channel binding not enforced on DC
 - Relayed account has write access to `msDS-KeyCredentialLink` attribute on the target account
-- Target environment supports PKINIT (requires a CA or ADCS)
+- Target environment supports PKINIT and the resulting certificate-based authentication path is usable

 If you want a lower-noise approach — no new users, no group membership changes — Shadow Credentials is worth knowing about.
 Through LDAP relay you add a `msDS-KeyCredentialLink` attribute to the target account, then authenticate as that user via PKINIT certificate-based auth without ever knowing their password.
 It's not footprint-free — modifying AD object attributes is a detectable operation — but it avoids the more obvious indicators of new accounts or group changes.